 The displayed image can be zoomed in and out using the mouse wheel.
-In an already zoomed in image details can be observed by moving the image left, right, up and down.
+In an already zoomed-in image details can be observed by moving the image left, right, up, and down.

-You can navigate between the previous and next image of a track either from the OpenStreetCam panel by clicking on the Next/Previous button or by pressing Alt-Left arrow/Alt-Right arrow.
+You can navigate between the previous and next image of a track either from the OpenStreetCam panel by clicking on the Next/Previous button or by pressing the Alt-Left arrow/Alt-Right arrow.

 If the next or previous image is not visible in the current view, the map is moved automatically and images near the track are downloaded.

-Center map to selected image
+Center map to the selected image

 The map can be re-centered to the selected image location by clicking on the “Location” button from the OpenStreetCam panel.
 This feature is useful when the map was moved and the selected image location is not visible on the map.